SandersTDavid/Kitchen-Management-Tool/README.md

 1. Download source code from Github

-2. Download xammp at https://www.apachefriends.org/index.html to set up a server
+2. Download Xammp at https://www.apachefriends.org/index.html to set up a server

-3. Go to control pannel and click start my SQL and start Apache and Create database using the shell
+3. Go to Xammp control pannel and click start my SQL and start Apache and Create database using the shell

 3.5.
 To create the database type in cd c:\xampp\mysql\bin , make sure this is the right path in the right drive